TW-Japan/SP-2025-tasks/README.md

-# 📋 Japan Travel Tasks
+# 🧳 Japan 2025 Travel Tasks

-This repository contains a mobile-friendly, collapsible **checklist** for all pre-departure and on-arrival tasks for Japan.
+This repository contains a mobile-friendly, collapsible **checklist and task manager** for all pre-departure and on-arrival tasks for Japan 2025.

 ## ✅ Live Site